rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

 import java.util.Scanner
 ```

-The **java.util** is the package, and Scanner is the specific class that you are calling.
+The **java.util** is the package, and the Scanner is the specific class that you are calling.

 ### Classes ###